Mister Rogers' Neighborhood: Music

 In addition to arranging and directing the music heard on Mister Rogers' Neighborhood, Costa, along with other musicians, performed almost all the background music heard on the series, including the show's recognizable main theme, the trolley whistle, Mr. McFeeley's frenetic speedy delivery piano plonks, the vibraphone flute-toots (played on a synthesizer) as Fred fed his fish, dreamy celesta lines, incidental music, and Rogers' entrance and exit tunes.
-Each day an episode was taped, Costa and his ensemble played live in the studio for the filming.
+Each day an episode was recorded, Costa and his ensemble played live in the studio for the filming.
 Musicians who played in this ensemble were: